-The honors program provides undergraduates the opportunity to undertake a significant program of research in an individual professor/student mentoring relationship.
+The honors program provides Communication majors the opportunity to undertake a significant program of research in an individual professor/ student mentoring relationship.
 The aim is to guide students through the process of research, analysis, drafting, rethinking, and redrafting, which is essential to excellence in scholarship.
 Working one-on-one with a faculty adviser, seniors earn 15 Communication units culminating in an honors thesis.
-In order to be eligible for the honors program, interested majors must have completed the following requirements:
+In order to be eligible for the honors program, interested majors must have a GPA of 3.3 in Communication courses, completed the following requirements, and received a grade of 'B+' or better in COMM 106, Communication Research Methods: